David Owen Brooks: 2020 Lamar Drive

 Eleven days after Lawrence's abduction, a 20-year-old married man named Raymond Stanley Blackburn disappeared while hitchhiking from the Heights to Baton Rouge, Louisiana to see his wife and newborn child.
 Brooks would later confess to entering Corll's home "just after" Corll had strangled Blackburn to death.
 He also assisted Corll and Henley in Blackburn's subsequent burial at Lake Sam Rayburn.

 The log cabin owned by Corll's family at Lake Sam Rayburn.
 Four victims killed by Corll and his accomplices in the summer of 1973 were buried at this location.

 Three weeks later, on July 7, a 15-year-old named Homer Louis Garcia telephoned his mother to say he was spending the night with a friend from the driving school in which he had recently enrolled, but whom he refused to name.
 He was shot in the head and chest and left to bleed to death in Corll's bathtub before his body was buried by the trio at Lake Sam Rayburn.
 His death was followed five days later by that of 17-year-old U.S. Marine John Manning Sellers, who was shot to death with a rifle and buried at High Island Beach.
 Sellars's torched vehicle was later discovered in Starks, Louisiana.
 (Note: Sellers would later be disputed as being a victim of Corll by Harris County Medical Examiner Joseph Jachimczyk.
-His grave site—located two miles from the other five victims buried at this location—was revealed to police by a truck driver as opposed to Brooks and Henley.)
+His grave site—located two miles from the other six victims buried at this location—was revealed to police by a truck driver as opposed to Brooks and Henley.)

 Abstainment from participation

 On July 13, Brooks married his pregnant fiancée.
 The two moved into their own apartment on Pech Road, and Henley temporarily became Corll's sole accomplice, assisting Corll in the abduction and murder of three further teenagers between July 19 and July 25.
 Henley would claim these three abductions were the "only three" that occurred after his becoming an accomplice to Corll in which Brooks was not a participant.
 One of these three victims, 15-year-old Michael Anthony Baulch—the younger brother of previous victim Billy Gene Baulch Jr.—was abducted on the afternoon of July 19 on his way to get a haircut; he was strangled and buried at Lake Sam Rayburn.
-The other two victims, Charles Cary Cobble and Marty Ray Jones, were abducted together on the afternoon of July 25.
-The trio were last seen walking in single file along 27th Street.
+The other two victims, Charles Cary Cobble (17) and Marty Ray Jones (18), were abducted together on the afternoon of July 25.
+The two were last seen walking along 27th Street in the company of Henley.
 Two days after their abduction, Jones was strangled to death with a Venetian blind cord as Cobble—observing the murder of his best friend—went into cardiac arrest; Henley partially resuscitated Cobble before Corll ordered him to stop and simply shoot Cobble to death.
 Henley buried the youths in the center of Corll's boat shed, with Corll briefly locking him inside the shed while he retrieved bags of lime to spread over their bodies.